Benzaiten: Indian deity

-Saraswati (Sanskrit: Sarasvatī; Pali: Sarassatī) was originally in the Rigveda a river goddess, the deification of the Sarasvati River.
-She was identified with Vach (Skt.
+Saraswati (Sanskrit: Sarasvatī; Pali: Sarassatī) was originally a river goddess in the Rigveda, as the deification of the Sarasvati River.
+She may be identified with Vach (Skt.
 Vāc), the Vedic goddess of speech, and from there became considered to be the patron of music and the arts, knowledge, and learning.

-In addition to their association with eloquence and speech, both Saraswati and Vach also show warrior traits: Saraswati for instance was called the "Vritra-slayer" (Vṛtraghnī) in the Rigveda (6.61.7) and was associated with the Maruts.
+In addition to their association with eloquence and speech, both Saraswati and Vach also show warrior traits: Saraswati may be called the "Vritra-slayer" (Vṛtraghnī) in the Rigveda (6.61.7) and was associated with the Maruts.
 She was also associated with the Ashvins, with whom she collaborates to bolster Indra's strength by telling him how to kill the asura Namuchi.
 In a hymn in Book 10 of the Rigveda (10.125.6), Vach declares: "I bend the bow for Rudra that his arrow may strike and slay the hater of devotion.
 I rouse and order battle for the people, and I have penetrated Earth and Heaven."

-Saraswati, like many other Hindu deities, was eventually adopted into Buddhism, figuring mainly in Mahayana texts.
-In the 15th chapter of Yijing's translation of the Sutra of Golden Light (Suvarṇaprabhāsa Sūtra) into Classical Chinese (Taishō Tripitaka 885), Saraswati (大辯才天女, pinyin: Dàbiàncáitiānnǚ; Japanese: Daibenzaitennyo, lit. "great goddess of eloquence") appears before the Buddha's assembly and vows to protect all those who put their faith in the sutra, recite it, or copy it.
+Saraswati, featured into Buddhism, featuring mainly in Mahayana texts.
+In the 15th chapter of Yijing's translation of the Sutra of Golden Light (Suvarṇaprabhāsa Sūtra) into Classical Chinese (Taishō Tripitaka 885), Saraswati (大辯才天女, pinyin: Dàbiàncáitiānnǚ; Japanese: Daibenzaitennyo, lit. "great goddess of eloquence") appears before the Buddha's assembly and vows to protect all those who put their faith in, recite, or copy the sutra.
 In addition, she promises to increase the intelligence of those who recite the sutra so that they will be able to understand and remember various dharanis.

 She then teaches the assembly various mantras with which one can heal all illnesses and escape all manner of misfortune.
 One of the Buddha's disciples, the brahmin Kaundinya, then praises Saraswati, comparing her to Vishnu's consort Narayani (Lakshmi) and declaring that she can manifest herself not only as a benevolent deity, but also as Yami, the sister of Yama.
 He then describes her eight-armed form with all its attributes — bow, arrow, sword, spear, axe, vajra, iron wheel, and noose.

 The poem describes Saraswati as one who "has sovereignty in the world", as one who is "good fortune, success, and peace of mind".
 It also states that she fights in battlefields and is always victorious.

 One key concern of the Golden Light Sutra is the protection of the state, and as such, Saraswati here also takes on some form of a warrior goddess, similar to Durga.
-Bernard Faure also notes that the Vach already had martial attributes, which may have been retained in some form.
+Bernard Faure notes that Vach already had martial attributes, which may have been retained in some form.